ibm-cloud-docs/solution-tutorials/cloud-usage.md

 ## Explore usage using the Usage Dashboard

 Once management is aware of the services that teams are using, the next often-asked question is, "What does it cost to operate these services?"
-The most straightforward means of determining usage and cost is by reviewing the IBM Cloud Usage Dashboard.
+The most straightforward means of determining usage and cost is by reviewing the {{site.data.keyword.cloud_notm}} Usage Dashboard.

-1. Login to IBM Cloud and access the [Account Usage Dashboard](https://console.bluemix.net/account/usage).
+1. Login to {{site.data.keyword.cloud_notm}} and access the [Account Usage Dashboard](https://console.bluemix.net/account/usage).
 2. From the **Groups** drop-down menu, select a Cloud Foundry Org to view service usage.
 3. For a given **Service Offering**, click **View Instances** to view the service instances that have been created.
 4. On the following page, choose an instance and click **View Instance**.
 The resulting page provides details about the instance such as Org, Space and Region as well as individual line items that build total cost.